ben-gibbons-github/rag_assignment_3/README.md

 3. What is this paper about?

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

+> Answer: It passes the vibe check, but doesn't know what "paper" we're talking about!
+> Very interesting.
+I wonder if there's a way to do Rag that would fix that?

 ## 🚧 CHALLENGE MODE 🚧